 About the Program

-Africa’s enduring challenges and vast opportunities continues to focus the minds of governments, civil society, and private corporations alike.
-Drawing on the continent’s complicated history, the Council on Foreign Relations’ Africa program examines this growing strategic and economic importance.
-It seeks to provide policymakers, the business community, and the general public with a deeper and more nuanced understanding of African political and socio-economic developments.
+Africa faces enduring challenges and vast opportunities that continue to focus the minds of governments, civil society, and private corporations.
+Drawing on the continent’s complicated history, the Council on Foreign Relations’ Africa program examines the continent’s growing strategic, demographic, and economic importance.

-Africa continues to be home to some of the fastest growing economies in the world.
 High economic and population growth rates and rapid urbanization make Africa a new frontier for international trade and investment.
-Democratic governments are taking root.
+Democratic governments are taking root in some places.
 Nonetheless, profound poverty remains, repressive regimes persist, and elections frequently have only a veneer of legitimacy.
-Ethnicity, religion, and disputes over access to water and land fuel conflicts that challenge new democracies and help fuel terrorism and militancy.
+Ethnicity, religion, and disputes over access to water, land, and other resources fuel conflicts and terrorist movements that challenge government authority.

-The Africa program produces Africa in Transition, a daily blog that focuses on African political and security issues as well as the Nigeria Security Tracker and the Sub-Saharan Security Tracker, interactive visualizations that chart political violence in sub-Saharan Africa.
+The Africa program produces Africa in Transition, a blog that focuses on African political and security issues.
 The program hosts three roundtable series: "Africa Strategic Opportunities," "Political Transitions in Africa," and "U.S. Strategic African Partners."
-The program’s four senior fellows regularly lecture students, brief those in government, business, civil society, and the media, and publish op-eds, articles, and books related to Africa.
+The program’s senior fellows regularly lecture students, brief those in government, business, civil society, and the media, and publish op-eds, articles, and books related to Africa.